containers/ContainerPlumbing/moderation.md

 * All talks are being recorded.
 Recordings will go up on the Red Hat Community youtube, and possibly elsewhere as well.
 * There is no central place for slides, that's up to each speaker.
 * If folks want a t-shirt, take the survey (see below)
+* If people get "video streaming error", the best fix is to switch browsers.
+Chrome/Chromium seems to work better for most people.

 ## Conference Survey